 Reducing the Risk

 The NHS says that people with diabetes should have regular eye tests.
-They offer annual screenings to all people with diabetes over the age of 12.
+Annual screenings are available to all people with diabetes over the age of 12.
 If you have diabetes, you can reduce your risk of developing diabetic retinopathy by controlling your blood sugar levels, blood pressure, and cholesterol.

 Symptoms of this condition don't become obvious for a long time.
 Early signs of the condition can be found during the aforementioned diabetic eye screening.
 You should visit your doctor or diabetes care team if you suffer from any of the following symptoms: